MindTheGap-ERC/CarboKitten.jl/docs/src/active-layer-transport.md

 </details>
 ```

 Note in the bottom figure, due to sedimentation not keeping up with subsidence, the lines go down in time.
 We see the sediment transport being favoured to downslope areas, which is what we want.
-This effect could be made more extreme by increasing the erosion rate.
+This effect could be made more extreme by increasing the disintegration rate.

 ## Test 2: erosion